-9. Firearms
+109. Firearms

-- a) Firearms loaded with standard issued lethal ammunition may only be used in circumstances where deadly force would be justified (see procedure A.5., above). - b) The deputy commissioner of facility safety and security, or the commissioner in the absence of the deputy commissioner, must approve deployment of firearms inside the perimeter unless delay would result in death or great bodily harm. - (1) The watch commander may order the use of firearms if such conditions exist. - (2) The watch commander must immediately notify the captain, OD, and the warden following any discharge of a firearm, excluding training activities. - e) The warden or designee must immediately report to the local law enforcement authority and OSI director/designee when there is discharge of a firearm. - f) The warden or designee must notify the deputy commissioner of facility safety and security as soon as possible when there is discharge of a firearm. - g) Use of firearms is not permitted if other use of force options are sufficient. - h) Before firing a weapon, staff must attempt to take the following steps (whenever practical): - (1) Call for assistance/initiate the ICS; - (2) Identify themself;
+a) Firearms loaded with standard issued lethal ammunition may only be used in circumstances where deadly force would be justified (see procedure A.5., above).

-- (3) Attempt to de-escalate the situation; and - (3) Give the incarcerated person an order to stop/verbal warning. - i) In the event that staff use deadly force and death or great bodily harm results, staff must surrender the weapon used to a lieutenant or above, a member of OSI, or to a member of law enforcement involved with the incident, without altering the weapon (if applicable). - j) Firing upon any moving vehicle is prohibited. - k) Firing upon any aircraft or persons on board the aircraft is prohibited.
+- b) The commissioner of corrections, or the deputy commissioner of client services and supportsfacility safety and security, or the commissioner in the absence of the deputy commissioner, must approve deployment of firearms inside the perimeter unless delay would result in death or great bodily harm. - (1) The watch commander may order the use of firearms if such conditions exist. - (2) The watch commander must immediately notify the captain, OD, and the warden following any discharge of a firearm, excluding training activities. - e) The warden or designee must immediately report to the local law enforcement authority and OSI director/designee when there is discharge of a firearm. - f) The warden or designee must notify the deputy commissioner of client services and supportsfacility safety and security as soon as possible when there is discharge of a firearm. - g) Use of firearms is not permitted if other use of force options are sufficient. - h) Before firing a weapon, staff must attempt to take the following steps (whenever practical): - (1) Call for assistance/initiate the ICS; - (2) Identify themself; - (3) Attempt to de-escalate the situation; and - (3) Give the incarcerated person an order to stop/verbal warning. - i) In the event that staff use deadly force and death or great bodily harm results, staff must surrender the weapon used to a lieutenant or above, a member of OSI, or to a member of law enforcement involved with the incident, without altering the weapon (if applicable). - j) Firing upon any moving vehicle is prohibited. - k) Firing upon any aircraft or persons on board the aircraft is prohibited.

-10. Firearms (off grounds)
+1110.
+Firearms (off grounds)